-Expected outcome Note: intermediate outcomes will be developed in future SPDs Economic competitiveness of the rail sector compared with other modes of transport Outcome indicators Note: they will be further developed in future SPDs Evolution in rail traffic in absolute terms Proportion of rail vs road and air transport, for passenger and freight rail in the EU Number of pax-km per passenger train-km Number of tonne-km per freight train-km Average ERTMS costs (trackside and on-board Progress towards outcome in 2023 Increase evidence and knowledge to support impact and outcome-based decision making through: Impact assessments, ex-post evaluations and other economic analyses Reporting on progress for safety / interoperability and other dedicated analyses Expected resource envelope: Human resources 24 Financial resources 25 3.07 FTE € 30,400 Fee-based No
+Expected outcome Note: intermediate outcomes will be developed in future SPDs • Economic competitiveness of the rail sector compared with other modes of transport Outcome indicators Note: they will be further developed in future SPDs Evolution in rail traffic in absolute terms Proportion of rail vs road and air transport, for passenger and freight rail in the EU Number of pax-km per passenger train-km Number of tonne-km per freight train-km Average ERTMS costs (trackside and on-board Progress towards outcome in 2024 This section will be populated in the following iterations of this document Expected resource envelope: Human resources Financial resources 3.09 FTE € 30,400 Fee-based No

-24 The human resources are shown in FTE, not headcount.
+&lt;sup>27 The human resources are shown in FTE, not headcount.
 For more information, please refer to Annex IV.

-25 The financial resources shown here only take into account the operational expenditures.
-For a comprehensive view on the financial resources including all costs such as staff salary, IT costs etc., please refer to Annex II.
+&lt;sup>28 The financial resources shown here only take into account the operational expenditures.
+For a comprehensive view on the financial resources including all costs such as staff salary, IT costs etc, please refer to Annex II.

-Project Name FTE Additional FTE from SAP Budget assigned SAP linked Output indicator Output Target ERA1188 Impact assessments 1.03 € 15,200 Number of impact assessments delivered for recommendations and opinions Number of IAs corresponds to the number recommendations delivered / number of opinions issued Task Force Report endorsed by ESG Report delivered to the ESG by December ERA1189 Ex-post evaluations 0.50 € 3,325 Number of completed ex-post evaluations At least one ERA1195 Reporting on Railway System 0.61 € 9,500 Annual assessment report on achievements of CSTs 31/03/2023 Annual overview for safety Available by March ERA1196 Data and information analysis 0.83 € 2,375 Complete the targeted studies that are selected by the MT Two targeted studies ERA1223 Women in transport 0.10 - Publication of theses/dissertations and possibly traineeship at ERA 1
+Project Name FTE Additional FTE from SAP Budget assigned SAP linked Output indicator Output Target ERA1188 Impact assessments 1.03 € 15,200 Number of impact assessments delivered for recommendations and opinions Number of IAs corresponds to the number recommendations delivered / number of opinions issued Task Force Report endorsed by ESG Report delivered to the ESG by December ERA1189 Ex-post evaluations 0.50 € 3,325 Number of completed ex-post evaluations At least one ERA1195 Reporting on Railway System 0.63 € 9,500 Annual assessment report on achievements of CSTs 31/03/2023 Report on Safety and Interoperability Available by end of Q2 ERA1196 Data and information analysis 0.83 € 2,375 Complete the targeted studies that are selected by the MT Two targeted studies Contribute to follow-up activities of the ERA Safety Climate Survey, including the drafting of the safety culture report for the EC Delivery to the EC by 16/06/24 ERA1223 Women in transport 0.10 - Publication of theses/dissertations and possibly traineeship at ERA 1